mhtang2/mhtang2.github.io/README.md

 ### Customizing Cover Image

-You can set your own cover image by modify the `cover_image` variable in `_config.yml`, and you can also set different cover images on different pages by setting the `cover_image` variable on each page.
+You can set your own cover image by modifying the `cover_image` variable in `_config.yml`, and you can also set different cover images on different pages by setting the `cover_image` variable on each page.

 If you discover that the contrast between the cover text color and the cover background color is not enough, you can also adjust these two variables: